learningdevopsfromscratch/early-access/README.md

 ## Coming Up

-1. Local development; how to keep everyone in sync when working on their own computer
-2. Unit testing in the Continuous Integration pipeline
+1. Unit testing in the Continuous Integration pipeline
+2. Building and storing our Docker container images
+3. Versioning our Docker container images